mroth/tinygeoip/README.md

 This package _generally_ favors understandability of code over performance optimizations.
 That said, it is written in a way to be fairly highly performant, and combined with it's minimal nature, it can trivially handle a sustained 150,000 requests/second on my workstation.
-This actually makes it faster than any other similar off-the-shelf packages I tested in a quick informal survey.
-<small>_(Note: my benchmarking was intentionally not robust, and I'm certainly not
-trying to start any microbenchmark wars here.)_</small>

 ## Running the server